BenjaminLAZARD/Interviews/linkup/README.md

 In this case we want to store embeddings, article content and metadata.
 Several solutions are possible here.
 In the end what remains is:

 - ChromaDB, a popular vector DB with more support for metadata than FAISS.
 This DB has its own support for an embedding function...
-It might have been cleverer to use it, here I just decided to use a custom embedder an to pass embeddings as list of float (chromaDB supports this).
+It might have been cleverer to use it, here I just decided to use a custom embedder an to pass embeddings as list of floats (chromaDB supports this).
 ChromaDB simplifies the process for similarity search (as the bahavior is already coded within)
 - MongoDB, for the article content and metadata I picked.
 A No-Relational database.
 Assuming document content can be very long, it is best not to store this in a RelationDB.

 I thought of using SQLite at some point to store relational data between documents, sources, links, authors, etc. and traces of this are left in the code.
 In the end for this particular usecase it was overkill to use 3 databases.